Great Northern Paper Company: Maine

 The company got its start when the Maine legislature authorized Charles W. Mullen to form a water power company on the West Branch Penobscot River.
 Mullen had observed the 110 ft drop of the West Branch Penobscot River at Grand Falls in 1891 while surveying a route for the Bangor and Aroostook Railroad.
 He later worked with Garret Schenck, part owner of the Rumford Falls Paper Company, to build a paper mill in Millinocket, Penobscot County, Maine on the river.
 Schenck formed the Northern Development Company in 1897.

 The Millinocket plant produced its first roll of newsprint on 9 November 1900.
 A second mill in Madison opened in 1906.
 A third one opened in East Millinocket in 1907, which also had its own dam and hydroelectric facility.
 Financiers of the corporation included Oliver Payne and William Collins Whitney.

 When the Millinocket Mill opened it was the world's largest paper mill, producing 240 tons/day of newsprint, 120 tons/day of sulfite pulp, and 240 tons/day of groundwood pulp.
 It was the first paper mill to have an electrical generation and distribution facility built into the plant.
 The company's innovations included a pulpwood grinding machine still known throughout the paper industry as Great Northern grinders.

+Entering the 20th century, Great Northern had a fleet of four coastal-water steam ships - as well as many small barges - it used to transport logs, pulp, and paper from Searsport, Maine, to New York and its surrounding harbors, and transport coal and sulfur back to Maine.
+These ships were used for several decades before their age and increased cost made them obsolete.
+Beginning in the mid-20th century, Great Northern acquired and began construction on various smaller boats to use on inland rivers and lakes.
+These boats were intended to lower the cost of the increasingly-unpopular Penobscot River log drives.

 In the 1910s Great Northern built the Ripogenus Dam and power plant on the West Branch of the Penobscot River.
 Construction of a thermal power plant in 1958 raised the total generating capacity of the Millinocket mill complex to 200,000 hp.
 High-pressure steam generated by burning waste bark was routed first through generator turbines, and the low-pressure exhaust steam was then used to dry the paper.
 Mid-20th-century paper production of 1,000 tonnes per day was sold to 250 newspapers east of the Mississippi River.

 In 1930 the company sold 6000 acre around Maine's highest point, Mount Katahdin, for $25,000 to former Maine Governor Percival Proctor Baxter.
 In turn Baxter donated the land to the state, for what became the present-day Baxter State Park.

 In the 1940s its timber holdings increased to more than 2 million acres and its workforce was supplemented during World War II by a prisoner of war camp at Seboomook Farm near Moosehead Lake.